EDUCBA

 COMBIN in Excel

-Combin function in excel is used to combine sets of a specified number.
-This function is categorized in mathematical trigonometry where we need to select two numbers where the first number should be greater than 0, and also it should be greater than the number is chosen, and the second number, which is Chosen Number it should also be greater than the first number and non-integer.
+The combin’ function in Excel combines sets of a specified number.
+This function is categorized in mathematical trigonometry, where we must select two numbers where the first number should be greater than 0.
+Also, it should be greater than the number chosen, and the second number, Chosen Number, should also be greater than the first number and non-integer.

 COMBIN Formula in Excel: